prajwalccc13/AutoAgentML/README.md

 ## Add the OpenAI's Api Key
 Navigate to configs/config.json file.
 Then, add api key in the field "openai_api_key".
-I have removed api key from the project since the project visibility is set to public.
-Please, mail me incase you require api key for marking.

 ## Run the chat app
 In the terminal